mikekelly/goo/README.md

 goo
 ===

-A framework built with node.js to make building applications with HTTP
+A framework built with node.js for building web applications with a twist of REST.

 Try it out
 ----------